goatcorp/faq/steamdeck.md

 - Enable the "Force the use of a specific Steam Play compatibility tool" checkbox.
 - From the box that appears select "XLCore [XLM]" (if this does not show, please make sure you properly restarted Steam).
 - You can now launch the game as usual.
 XIVLauncher will be automatically installed and run for you.

+### Optional Advanced Features

+#### Using a fork of XIVLauncher

+To use a fork of XIVLauncher you can add the flags `--xlcore-repo-owner` and `--xlcore-repo-name` to the Steam "Launch Arguments" section.

+Forks of XIVLauncher can also offer their own install scripts that automate this process for you so you don't have to manually add these flags.

+#### Pre + Post launch scripts (Advanced)

+When installed as a Steam compatibility tool XLM supports running scripts before and after XIVLauncher has been ran.
+These scripts allow for extending the functionality of XLM or XIVLauncher.
+On startup, XLM will look for directories inside of the `XLM` compatibility tool folder named `prelaunch.d` and `postlaunch.d` and run all scripts contained inside.
+These scripts have to be placed manually after installing XLM and no support is offered if you create/use a script that breaks something.

 ## Install XIVLauncher as a flatpak or system package